Eurogamer: Digital Foundry

-Digital Foundry, a video game technology blog founded in 2004 by Richard Leadbetter and Gary Harrod, analyses games and hardware based on performance.
-Since 2007, Eurogamer hosts Digital Foundry content due to a deal arranged by Leadbetter, who later sold parent Eurogamer Network half of it to support his video content.
-The Ringer recognized Digital Foundry for establishing the approach game technology videos employ and the outlet was used by Microsoft to unveil the Xbox One X hardware.
+From 2007 to 2025, Eurogamer hosted Digital Foundry, a video game technology blog founded in 2004 by Richard Leadbetter and Gary Harrod, due to a deal arranged by Leadbetter, who later sold parent Eurogamer Network half of it to support his video content.
+The Ringer recognized Digital Foundry for establishing the approach game technology videos employ to analyses games and hardware based on performance and the publication was used by Microsoft to unveil the Xbox One X hardware.

 When Eurogamer's ownership first shifted in 2018, Leadbetter began seeking full control of Digital Foundry again.
 In August 2025, owner IGN agreed to sell Digital Foundry back to Leadbetter, with both Leadbetter and Eurogamer founder Rupert Loman paying equally for the cost of completing the sale.
 Leadbetter said that the outlet was profitable due to its Patreon funding of about $200,000 a year.

 Reception

 Eurogamer has won several trade awards, including: